 Ask them about their problems or reason for frustration and respond constructively to their problems.
 Also, ask what you can do to help.
 Maybe they just need a listening ear.

 You can maintain some level of control over your employees so that they don’t feel micromanaged.
 Micromanagement can have a profound negative impact on your employees.
-One of the best ways to avoid this you can use Employee Monitoring Software.
+One of the best ways to avoid this you can use Employee Activity Monitoring Software.
 With the help of this, you can divide the task properly and also see how your team is proceeding toward specific goals.

 Build Proactive & Trust-worthy Behavior